-I am an Assistant Professor in the School of Politics and International Relations at University College Dublin.
+I am an Assistant Professor in the School of Politics and International Relations and a core member of the Connected_Politics Lab at University College Dublin.
 My research focuses on international relations, with an emphasis on alliance politics and the political economy of security.
-In my work, I explore the financial consequences of military alliances, alliance politics in democracies, and mass attitudes towards political violence.
+In my work, I explore three puzzles; whether democracy is a foreign policy advantage, the financial burdens and benefits of alliances, and whether aggressive actions provoke or intimidate.
 Several other working papers examine the political economy of intra-state conflict.
-My work is published or forthcoming in International Studies Quarterly, The Journal of Conflict Resolution, Research & Politics, Security Studies, International Interactions and two edited volumes.
-I have also written an opinion piece for The National Interest.
+My work is published in International Studies Quarterly, The Journal of Conflict Resolution, Research & Politics, Security Studies, International Interactions and two edited volumes.
+I have also written for The Irish Independent, E-International Relations and The National Interest.

 You can find my CV here.